MystenLabs/seal/crates/dkg-cli/README.md

 - All parties partial public keys
 - The aggregated public key of the key server

-7. All parties can call `propose_committee` to submit the partial public keys and key server public key and append the approvals.
-Committee object is transitioned to `State::PostDKG`.
+7. All parties should call `propose_committee` to submit the partial public keys and key server public key and append the approvals.
+The Committee object is transitioned to `State::PostDKG`.

 9. Any party can call `finalize_committee`.
 If all members had approved, the `KeyServer` object and `PartialKeyServer` objects are created.
-Committee object is transitioned to `State::Finalized`.
+The Committee object is transitioned to `State::Finalized`.

-10. Each party can call `update_url` to update their own partial key server object.
+10. Each party can call `update_partial_ks_url` to update their registered URL if needed.

 ### Steps